mayuresh/openfda-prototype/README.md

-# Visualizing data for Adverse Drug Reactions
+# Visualizing data for Adverse Drug Reactions by [Vector Consulting](http://www.vectorconsulting.com/)

 ## Live Prototype
 [Click here to view the prototype](http://162.243.149.238/index.html)

 ## Description
 This tool presents the top ten adverse reactions reported.
 While the reports to FDA do not require that a causal relationship between a product and event be proven, and reports do not always contain enough detail to properly evaluate an event, we have provided the drill down on each adverse reaction to reflect the occurrence of SUSPECT drug reported in the adverse action report.
-Prototype built using data from https://open.fda.gov
+The intent was to explore, understand and consume as many APIs related to adverse reaction and come up with an analytics solution that gives meaningful insight to further identify area of research.
+Prototype was built using data from https://open.fda.gov .

 ## Source code